MaxCDN/rws-bugs/README.md

 rws-bugs
 ========

-A Public Bug/Issue Tracker for NetDNA's REST API (RESTweb Services™)
+A Public Bug/Issue Tracker for NetDNA's [REST API](https://developer.netdna.com/) aka [RESTweb Services™](http://www.netdna.com/technology/restful-api/)

 Hello and welcome NetDNA Developers.
 We wanted to make it easy for you to [report API issues](https://github.com/netdna/rws-bugs/issues)  to our dev team and what better than GitHub.
 You can get started here: https://github.com/netdna/rws-bugs/issues